Skip to main content Skip to main navigation

 Development of a national Workforce Plan for each of our key industries is central to our role as a Jobs and Skills Council, and critical to our goal of building a world class supply chain workforce.

-With no single stakeholder having the resources or remit to effect the volume of change required, these Plans are essential to establishing a common vision, clear roles and a way forward.
+With no single stakeholder having the resources or remit to affect the volume of change required, these Plans are essential to establishing a common vision, clear roles and a way forward.

-We’ve purposely prepared a separate Workforce Plan for each industry to optimise their relevance to stakeholders, and to ensure that they are short in length and sharp in focus.
-These draft Plans are the result of significant stakeholder engagement, combined with qualitative and quantitative research, and guided by the direction and leadership of each industry’s Strategic Workforce Planning Committee.
+We have purposely prepared a separate Workforce Plan for each industry to optimise their relevance to stakeholders, and to ensure that they are short in length and sharp in focus.
+These Plans are the result of significant stakeholder engagement, combined with qualitative and quantitative research, and guided by the direction and leadership of each industry’s Strategic Workforce Planning Committee.

 Solving the Challenges Together